dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 The `LocalManifest` class represent this manifest repository.

-Here's what happen, when you run `tsrc sync`:
+Here's what happens when you run `tsrc sync`:

 * `local_manifest.update()` is called: the repository in `<workspace>/.tsrc/manifest>` is updated by running `git fetch; git reset --hard origin/master`
 * `local_manifest.load()` is called: the `manifest.yml` file is parsed, and its contents are stored in the `self.manifest` attribute.